Linaro/lava/doc/v2/multinodeapi.rst

 Using a flow table to plan the job
 ----------------------------------

-Synchronisation of any type needs to be planned and the simplest way to manage the messages between roles within a group is to set out a strict table of the flow.
+Synchronization of any type needs to be planned and the simplest way to manage the messages between roles within a group is to set out a strict table of the flow.